 After the United States established the embargo on trade with Cuba and travel to the island in 1961, contact between the US and Cuban art communities stopped, but Cuban artists continued to work and gain prominence in Europe.
-Cuba has more artists per square foot than anywhere else in the world

 In the late 1980s, after the Soviet Union ended its support of Cuba and the country was desperate for foreign currency, the Cuban government began to encourage its artists to make international sales.

 The result, Cernuda said, is that “Cuba has more artists per square foot than anywhere else in the world.”